Statistical Tests for Large Tree-structured Data: Technical details and proofs

-\\ \textbf{Proof of Proposition \ref{binaryp}}. \cite{DPK} proved that under certain conditions, the study of non-critical Galton--Watson processes reduces to the study of critical ones.
+This section collects some technical results that allow us to defined coherent models using conditioned Galton--Watson trees and their connection to the CRT, and proofs of results in the paper. \\ \textbf{Proof of Proposition 1 in paper}. \cite{DPK} proved that under certain conditions, the study of non-critical Galton--Watson processes reduces to the study of critical ones.
 Specifically, if $\lambda>0$ is a parameter such that $N_\lambda=\sum_{i\geq0}\pi_i\lambda^i <\infty$, we set $\pi_i^\lambda=\pi_i\lambda^i/N_\lambda$.
 Then a conditioned Galton--Watson tree with offspring distribution $\pi$ has the same distribution as a conditioned Galton--Watson tree with offspring distribution $\pi^\lambda$.
-As a consequence, if we can find a value of $\lambda$ such that the conditioned Galton--Watson tree under $\pi^\lambda$ becomes critical, then its asymptotic behaviour is similar to that in the critical case.
+As a consequence, if we can find a value of $\lambda$ such that the conditioned Galton--Watson tree under $\pi^\lambda$ becomes critical, then its asymptotic behavior is similar to that in the critical case.
 We examine each case separately and observe that there exists a finite $\lambda$ such that $N_\lambda<\infty$. \begin{enumerate}[(i)] \item Note that